 The normal ROWID selection algorithm described above will generate monotonically increasing unique ROWIDs as long as you never use the maximum ROWID value and you never delete the entry in the table with the largest ROWID.
 If you ever delete rows or if you ever create a row with the maximum possible ROWID, then ROWIDs from previously deleted rows might be reused when creating new rows and newly created ROWIDs might not be in strictly ascending order.

 If a column has the type INTEGER PRIMARY KEY AUTOINCREMENT then a slightly different ROWID selection algorithm is used.
 The ROWID chosen for the new row is at least one larger than the largest ROWID that has ever before existed in that same table.
 If the table has never before contained any data, then a ROWID of 1 is used.
-If the largest possible ROWID, then new INSERTs are not allowed and any attempt to insert a new row will fail with an SQLITE_FULL error.
+If the largest possible ROWID has previously been inserted, then new INSERTs are not allowed and any attempt to insert a new row will fail with an SQLITE_FULL error.
 Only ROWID values from previous transactions that were committed are considered.
 ROWID values that were rolled back are ignored and can be reused.

 SQLite keeps track of the largest ROWID using an internal table named "sqlite_sequence".
 The sqlite_sequence table is created and initialized automatically whenever a normal table that contains an AUTOINCREMENT column is created.
 The content of the sqlite_sequence table can be modified using ordinary UPDATE, INSERT, and DELETE statements.
 But making modifications to this table will likely perturb the AUTOINCREMENT key generation algorithm.
 Make sure you know what you are doing before you undertake such changes.
 The sqlite_sequence table does not track ROWID changes associated with UPDATE statement, only INSERT statements.